Frequently asked questions

 Q: Can I install the Workstation edition on servers and Server edition on workstations?

-You cannot installed the workstation edition on a server.
+You cannot install the workstation edition on a server.

 But you can install the Server version on a workstation.